 Because the residents had known about the odors for well over a decade, the time had long run out for them to sue, the court held.

 The panel also rejected arguments that federal courts lacked jurisdiction over the matter.

-The Fifth Circuit appeal was handled by Beck Redden appellate lawyers Connie Pfeiffer and Owen McGovern.
+The Fifth Circuit appeal was handled by Beck Redden appellate lawyer Owen McGovern.
 The trial court proceedings were handled by Beck Redden trial lawyer Troy Ford and assisted by Owen McGovern, along with co-counsel William G. Beck and Allyson E. Cunningham of Lathrop Gage LLP.